-Museums are re-opening to a new audience: Locals eager to ‘travel’
+Museums are reopening to a new audience: Locals eager to ‘travel’

 [The pandemic may forever change the world’s cities]

 That massive museum halls like the Met’s are newly bustling with life serves as proof that cities are not “dead.”
 It would be easy to relegate cities to the list of things that covid-19 has killed, as one writer recently said about Manhattan, catching the wrath of many (including Jerry Seinfeld).
-But the successful 2020 re-openings prove that city museums provide visitors a front-row seat to the art and culture that travel often affords.
+But the successful 2020 reopenings prove that city museums provide visitors a front-row seat to the art and culture that travel often affords.

 In normal, pre-pandemic years, long-haul travel has been embedded in both institutions’ daily efforts.
 For 46 years, the Carnegie Museums offered tailored travel programs that whisked participants off to Egypt, Venice, Morocco and more for curated behind-the-scenes tours of some of the world’s most famous museums and historical sites.
 The small-group tours were postponed this year to 2021, and replaced with on-site programming, including an Egyptologist-led tour of the Carnegie’s Egypt Hall.